Giving Tough Feedback Without Making People Angry [Perpetual Access Download]

 The most successful organizations know that the only way to grow and succeed is to give tough feedback in a way that people actually listen and change.

-In this 60-minute webinar training session called Giving Tough Feedback Without Making People Angry, you’ll learn how to "speak the truth" and give tough feedback in a way that doesn't make people defensive or angry.
+In this 1-hour masterclass training session called Giving Tough Feedback Without Making People Angry, you’ll learn how to "speak the truth" and give tough feedback in a way that doesn't make people defensive or angry.
 When somebody does something that needs correcting, you can't just ignore the problem.
 So we'll give you specific scripts to tackle this very delicate conversation.

-This 60-minute webinar called “Giving Tough Feedback Without Making People Angry” will show you:
+This 1-hour masterclass called “Giving Tough Feedback Without Making People Angry” will show you:

 - 6-step script for delivering tough feedback without making the recipient defensive